How to Set Up Firefox for Privacy

 Under History enable the box "Always use private browsing mode."

 Autofill stores information you previously input into fields on various webpages.
 This can include stuff like your name, address, and phone number(s).

 If you're not careful, sometimes Autofill can store your credit card numbers and other more sensitive information, such as account numbers or social security numbers.

-Unfortunately, what's "remembered" is not stored securely.
+Unfortunately, what's "remembered" is often not stored securely.
 This information is typically stored unencrypted -- AKA stored in plain text.
 It can be harvested via what is known as an Autofill attack.